-5. Disposable litter box
+5. Disposable Litter Boxes:

 What happens when you want to travel and carry your feline friend with you?

 You are in the process of moving into a new house or you are in-between places.

 Or even worse, your cat is sick and you don’t want any infection to spread to the other pets?
 What do you do?

-They can spread infection to the other pets, they are bulky to transport and are not a good fit for air travel.
+They can spread the infection to other pets, they are bulky to transport and are not a good fit for air travel.

 A good portion of them are crap and the possibility of buying a piece of junk is high.

-Where else can you get genuine reviews of the litter boxes in the market place?
+Where else can you get genuine reviews of the litter boxes in the marketplace?